nickgkan/butd_detr/README.md

 ### General Recommendations

 - We have found the default learning  rates in main.py to work well if your effective batch size is low (like <10).
 If you are running on larger number of GPUs, you might want to enable ``--large_scale`` flag and increase the learning rates (refer to `configs/pretrain.sh` whose hyperparameters are set to work with 64 GPUs).
-Due to computational limitations, we couldn't tuned these hyperparameters and hence you might get better results by hyperparameter tuning
+Due to computational limitations, we couldn't tune these hyperparameters and hence you might get better results by hyperparameter tuning
 - You might see slightly worse results when evaluating with batch size > 1.
 This is because we used batch size 1 during training, and hence the model never saw padded images.
 For more details, please refer this [issue](https://github.com/facebookresearch/detr/issues/217#issuecomment-684087741)